kirumang/kirumang/README.md

 - a PhD Student at TU Wien, Vienna, Austria
 - working on 6D pose estimation of objects for robot and mixed reality applications
-- working on self-supervised learning of object from real environments
+- working on self-supervised learning of objects from real environments

 ### Main interests
 - Computer Vision and Robot vision: pose estimation of objects, object recognition, object modeling/learning